richbl/remote-folder-copy/README.md

 ## Requirements

- - An operational [bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) environment (bash 4.3.2 used during development)
+ - An operational [bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) environment (bash 4.3.46 used during development)
  -  Two additional external programs:
-    + [sshpass](http://linux.die.net/man/1/sshpass), for piping password into the [scp](http://man7.org/linux/man-pages/man1/scp.1.html) command when [scp](http://man7.org/linux/man-pages/man1/scp.1.html) cannot be used directly (*e.g.*, localhost user does not have remote authorization)
+    + [sshpass](http://linux.die.net/man/1/sshpass), for piping password into the [scp](http://man7.org/linux/man-pages/man1/scp.1.html) command when [scp](http://man7.org/linux/man-pages/man1/scp.1.html) cannot be used directly (*e.g.*, localhost user is not certificate-authenticated on the remote server)
     + [jq](https://stedolan.github.io/jq/), for parsing the `config.json` file

-While this package was written and tested under Linux (Ubuntu 15.10), there should be no reason why this won't work under other Unix-like operating systems.
+While this package was written and tested under Linux (Ubuntu 16.10), there should be no reason why this won't work under other Unix-like operating systems.

 ## Basic Usage